a8dx/a8dx.github.io/_posts/2008-12-14-what-can-a-single-company-do-or-a-whole-lotta-carbon.md

 ---
 id: 11
-title: 'What can a single company do? or, &#8220;A whole lotta carbon&#8221;'
+title: 'What can a single company do? or, A whole lotta carbon'
 date: '2008-12-14T19:04:14+00:00'
 author: andagostino
 layout: post